tlf30/sdk/readme.md

 # jMonkeyEngine Software Development Kit (SDK) [![Build Status](https://travis-ci.org/jMonkeyEngine/sdk.svg?branch=master)](https://travis-ci.org/jMonkeyEngine/sdk)

 Welcome to the repository of the jMonkeyEngine Software Development Kit (SDK).
+This SDK simplifies developing 3D Applications with the jMonkeyEngine.
+It contains everything ever needed to develop a full application.

 Our SDK (or jmonkeyplatform) is based on the Netbeans IDE but includes additional features like:
 - A Scene Editor (SceneExplorer: Preview your scene, adjust all positions, add `Controls` and `AppStates` (WYSIWYG) and then just save the scene)
 - A Material Editor